IGNF/odeon/docs/detect.md

 rather use a gpu for your inference.

-`booster (optional, boolean, default value false)`:

-work in progress option, will boost your cpu/gpu params to the max depending on your configuration.

 `interruption_recovery (optional, boolean, default value false)`:

 recovery option.
 The detect process logs every operation done and to be done and